Download the all-new Republic app:

 Advertisement

-Amnesty International has accused tech giants like Facebook and Google of censoring dissent in Vietnam at behest of authorities.
-Amnesty International, in a 78-p report on how tech giants are operating in repressive countries, has accused Facebook and YouTube of blocking content deemed critical of authorities.
+Amnesty International has accused tech giants like Facebook and Google of censoring dissent in Vietnam at the behest of the authorities.
+Amnesty International, in a 78-page report on how tech giants are operating in repressive countries, has accused Facebook and YouTube of blocking content deemed critical of the authorities.
 All while State-sponsored harassment of everyday users continues on social media.

 Read: Pompeo Wraps Up Anti-China Tour Of Asia In Vietnam